 Learning Outcomes

-3Perform statistical and practical inference based on the results of empirical analysis.
+2Perform statistical inference based on the results of empirical analysis.

 Course ECON 360 from Purdue University - West Lafayette.